How to Go Vegan on a Busy Schedule: 2026 Meal Service Guide

 - $12 shipping (not free until you hit higher order minimums)

-If you’re transitioning to vegan and watching your budget, this is the move. $4.30/meal is less than a Chipotle bowl, less than most grocery meal prep if you’re honest about ingredient waste, and definitely less than your current DoorDash habit.
+If you’re transitioning to vegan and watching your budget, this is the move.
+At $4.99-$6.99 a serving, EveryPlate costs less than a Chipotle bowl, less than most grocery meal prep if you’re honest about ingredient waste, and definitely less than your current DoorDash habit.

 The tradeoff: less variety.
-You’re not getting 300 rotating options.
-More like 12-15 vegan meals per week.
-But if you’re the type who can eat the same thing multiple times without losing your mind, that’s fine.
-I rotated through about 8 favorites and never felt like I was suffering.
+You’re not getting 300 rotating options, and you’re filtering a vegetarian menu rather than browsing a vegan one.
+But if you’re the type who can eat the same thing multiple times without losing your mind, the math is hard to beat.

 Pros: